 - 203.01 Education of Member Officials.
 Each local official's association is responsible for educating FHSAA officials in the rules of the sport in which they will officiate.
 It is important that each FHSAA official has a thorough knowledge of the rules before he/she officiates his/her first contest and takes the FHSAA rules examination. - 203.02 Training of Member Officials.
 Each local official's association must hold a minimum of two training sessions for its member officials during the regular season in each sport.
 These training sessions should focus on application of the rules to specific situations and mechanics.
-Attendees at these training sessions and meetings may earn a maximum of 10 promotional points for attendance at a minimum of 10 sessions.
 Dates and content of training sessions must be submitted to the FHSAA Office in writing according to the calendar on page 4.
 Each training session shall be a minimum of one hour.
-Each association must offer its contracted schools at least one training session in which the school's athletic director and/or head coach may attend to hear and discuss the sport's new and emphasized rules. - 203.03 Distribution of Materials.
+Each association must offer its contracted schools at least one training session in which the school's athletic director and/or head coach may attend to hear and discuss the sport's new and emphasized rules.

+203.03 Distribution of Materials.
 Each local association will receive a mailing consisting of cards, rulebooks as well as other materials deemed necessary from the FHSAA.
-It is the responsibility of the local association to distribute this material to its primary members. - 203.04 Changes in Membership.
+It is the responsibility of the local association to distribute this material to its primary members.

+203.04 Changes in Membership.
 Local associations are responsible for informing the FHSAA of any changes to, or discrepancies on, the muster reports (membership lists) that the FHSAA provides to the local association.
 This information should be provided to the FHSAA as soon as possible.
 Local association membership lists should match the FHSAA's association muster reports exactly.
-Officials have up until two (2) weeks after their sports registration deadline has passed to change associations. - 203.05 Reports.
-Local associations are responsible for completing the "Games Report" online via the Arbiter or by sending their "Games/Meetings Report" to the FHSAA office if the Arbiter system is not used to assign.
-Local associations are responsible for completing the "Meeting Report" and sending the final report to the FHSAA office.
-Associations may be requested to submit to the FHSAA Office a survey of membership demographics.
+Officials have up until two (2) weeks after their sports registration deadline has passed to change associations.